euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - Object versioning can be turned on, keeping a history of modifications.
 	- Deletes or overrides objects in the bucket
 	- Archived versions can be restored or permanently deleted
+	- Lifecycle management policies can be used to avoid cluttering the bucket with old versions of an object
+		- Ex.
+Delete objects older than 365 days
+			- Keep only latest 3 versions of the objet
 	- **Without object versioning**, new objects always override old objects
 - Objects are immutable.
 You don't edit them just create new versions.
 - A geographic location is selected (region or multi-region)